 Leaving the EU with a deal remains the Government’s top priority.
 This has not changed.
 However a responsible government is continuing to ensure the country is prepared for every eventuality.
-It is the responsible thing to do.

 Our plant health biosecurity arrangements protect the environment from pests and diseases and we will continue to protect the nation’s plant health biosecurity during and after our exit from the EU.
 Our work to prepare for EU Exit will ensure that biosecurity standards will continue to be met in ways that support trade and the smooth flow of goods.